-Wait for the storms of life to past before inviting another ship to navigate your waters.
+Wait for the storms of life to pass before inviting in another ship to navigate your waters.

 2. Am I really over my ex?

 In order to accurately answer the first question, you have to ask yourself this one, too.
+Are you really over your ex?
 If your answer is no, you’re definitely not ready to begin a new relationship.

 The best way to get over your ex is to work on yourself.
 Figure out what didn’t work in the relationship.
-That way, you’ll figure out what you need to change in your own life to embark on a new successful relationship.
+That way, you’ll figure out what you need to change in your own life to begin a new, successful relationship.

-Check this out, too: The Most Important Thing to Look for in a Partner
+Check this article out too: The Most Important Thing to Look for in a Partner

 3. What did and didn’t work in my past relationships?

 There are many reasons a relationship may have failed.
-It’s important to make a list of what things didn’t work, like distance, trust, or honesty.
+It’s important to make a list of what things didn’t work.
+These could be things like distance, trust, or honesty.